Luca Marassi - Loccioni Group

 The system is also able to determine how much fuel is dispensed in each injection.
 This information is significant for injector characterization because emissions regulations are becoming more restrictive.
 Consequently, it is important to provide manufacturers with more detailed information to gain high-level combustion, reducing either fuel consumption or the quantity of pollutant gas within the environment.

 To ensure measurement reliability, we used National Instruments products to support the project.
 The design of the Mexus control program used LabVIEW to manage data acquisition, processing, and reporting.

 One critical element of the Mexus system is the injection chamber, the cylinder conveniently provided with control sensors and valves where the fuel is injected and the specific measurements are performed.
 The injection chamber and its control system were modelled with the LabVIEW Control Design and Simulation Module.
 In this stage, simulations were performed on a PC using the LabVIEW graphical programming environment.
 During prototyping, the same PC and Windows platform is maintained through an NI PC-based data acquisition board that performs functional characterization and validation.
 This important development stage of the project highlighted the need for a more refined chamber injection model.
 This was determined by using the LabVIEW System Identification Toolkit, which made it possible to obtain the transfer function of the injection chamber and consequently design a suitable control algorithm.
-To enable

 To enable a large scale deployment, we needed a hardware device with failure-free technology that was capable of operating around the clock, offered a compact form factor, and suitable for an industrial environment.

 We chose the NI CompactRIO system to ensure maximum compatibility with the software.
 This hardware helped us make a quick shift from prototyping to deployment as well as ensured that we met the sampling rate requirements and the real-time, deterministic control of the process.